shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Oh look!
 I found a foot!”

-Robin Hood’s foot slammed into the ground faster than he anticipated.
+Robin Hood’s foot slammed into the ground faster than he had anticipated.
 He went to lift it back up, but it was stuck on the ground.
 He tried to lift his other one.

 “I found another one!”

 “What?
 What is this?”
 Robin Hood yelled down from his stilts-for-legs vantage point.

 “Oh!
 They’re yours!”
+The small woman shouted.

 “Let me go!”